 Currently open Wednesday to Monday (closed Tuesdays) 10 am – 5 pm (last entry 3:30)

 The Museum is a Ticketed attraction and the proceeds pay for the continued upkeep of both the Museum and the Memorial.
 The team behind the Museum has put together an incredible exhibit.
 One truly fitting of the magnitude of the events of that day.
 This is far from a mere collection of memorabilia or artifacts.

-As you enter the very small but marvelously architectured museum, you can help but feel a bit underwhelmed.
+As you enter the very small but marvelously architectured museum building, you can’t help but feel a bit underwhelmed.
 It’s all a bit small and you can’t really see how a suitable museum can be contained within.
 This is until you realize this really is just the entrance.
 As you begin to move through the museum you begin to appreciate the enormous scale of the place.

 This scene is truly breathtaking and really takes you unawares as you begin to head down the ramp to the main floor.
 The original stairway is still in place but obviously, you take a different route.

 As you walk around the main level you are literally walking around the foundations of the original buildings and you can still imagine them towering above you.
 Many people (us included the first time) think that the Museum is just housed in the fairly small building upstairs.
 This could not be further from the truth and the entire footprint of both blindings houses the incredible and thought-provoking Exhibits.

 There are many exhibits and artifacts as you explore the vast area.
 These include parts of the building columns, pillars, and such.
 One of the most striking exhibits is a full but heavily damaged firetruck from Ladder 3, A stark reminder of the selflessness of the emergency responders.